buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_ANALYTICSCONFIG_MONGOSESSIONCONSISTENCY</b><br />
 Type: `string`<br />

 Set the consistency mode for the session, it defaults to `Strong`.
-The valid values are:
+The other values are:
 * eventual
-monotonic
+* monotonic

 ### analytics.mongo_batch_size
 EV: <b>TYK_MDCB_ANALYTICSCONFIG_MONGOBATCHSIZE</b><br />
 Type: `int`<br />

-Sets the batch size for mongo results.
+Sets the batch size for MongoDB results.

 ### hash_keys
 EV: <b>TYK_MDCB_HASHKEYS</b><br />
 Type: `bool`<br />

-Set to true if you are using a hashed configuration installation of Tyk, otherwise set to false.
+Set to `true` if you are using a hashed configuration installation of Tyk.
+Otherwise set to `false`.

 ### session_timeout
 EV: <b>TYK_MDCB_SESSIONTIMEOUT</b><br />
 Type: `int64`<br />

-Number of seconds before the gateways are forced to re-login.
+Number of seconds before the Tyk Gateways are forced to re-login.
 Default is 86400 (24 hours).

 ### forward_analytics_to_pump
 EV: <b>TYK_MDCB_FORWARDANALYTICSTOPUMP</b><br />